Top 73 Best Ankle Tattoo Ideas – [2022 Inspiration Guide]

 Short answer: yes.
 All tattoos hurt, and while there are definitely areas that hurt more and some that hurt less, it is important to understand that pain is a necessary part of the process.
 That being said, the ankle is actually one of the more painful parts of the body to get tattooed.

 The sensation of pain is caused by the nerve endings in our body being irritated, in the case of tattoos, by a needle puncturing the skin hundreds and hundreds of times per minute.
 As such, the more densely packed the nerves are, the more painful that tattoo will be.
-Another mitigating factor in how much a tattoo will hurt is the amount of muscle and fat in the area: the more muscle and fat usually equates to less pain.
+Another mitigating factor in how much a tattoo will hurt is the amount of muscle and fat in the area; more muscle and fat usually equate to less pain.

 Back to the ankle.
-There is very little muscle and fat surrounding the bones in the ankle, meaning that the needle will be penetrating the skin stretched over bone and ligaments, making for a much more painful experience than, say, a tattoo applied to the bicep.
+There is very little muscle and fat surrounding the bones in the ankle, which means that the needle will be penetrating the skin stretched over bone and ligaments, making for a much more painful experience than, say, a tattoo applied to the bicep.

 While there is no doubt that an ankle tattoo will hurt, the reward is worth it.
-Everything from cute simple designs, to full blown tribal leg sleeves that extend to the foot, look great on the ankle; and an added bonus is that you’ll earn some tough guy points from anyone else who has ink in painful spots.
+Everything from cute ankle tattoos to full-blown tribal leg sleeves that extend to the foot looks great on the ankle.
+A bonus is that you’ll earn some tough guy points from anyone else who has ink in painful spots.

 Where is the ideal placement for an ankle tattoo?